Our climate action

 As our options for reducing electricity and heat consumption are limited, Momentum has chosen to cover all our electricity consumption with green certificates (guarantees of origin).
 Read more in the compensation section below.

-We expect our total electricity consumption to increase as we invest in more wind turbines and build new solar parks.
+We expect our total electricity consumption to increase as we buy more wind turbines and build new solar plants.
 In addition, a growing workforce and the electrification of our vehicle fleet will lead to higher electricity consumption.
-In turn, the transition will nearly eliminate our scope 1 emissions, which will reduce our overall carbon footprint.
+In turn, the transition will virtually eliminate our scope 1 emissions, which will reduce our overall carbon footprint.

 Emissions in our value chain (scope 3)